 There are a few Hoya's out there which make ideal houseplants, Hoya kerrii or the Sweetheart Plant is one of them.
-Its become increasingly popular in recent years but you may still struggle to find information or care tips about it.
+It's become increasingly popular in recent years but you might still struggle to find information or care tips about it.

-The downside is that the Sweetheart Plant today is usually sold as this single small leaf in a small pot much like the Hoya Kerrii from Ikea in the picture above.
-The difference between this and the Lucky Bamboo is that the Sweetheart Plant in this form is novel for 5 minutes then it can be rather boring!
+The downside is that the Sweetheart Plant today is usually sold as this single small leaf in a small pot much like the Hoya Kerrii from IKEA in the picture above.
+The difference between this and the Lucky Bamboo is that the Sweetheart Plant in this form does not grow quickly so it's fun for 5 minutes then it can be rather boring!

 The flowers, like most Hoya's, are stunning as the contrast in the flowering parts are really bold (check out the photos to see what we mean).
-The all green variety tends to grow more quickly (although it's still slow by most houseplant standards) and is arguably more hardy, but it also comes in a pretty variegated variety.
+The all green variety tends to grow more quickly (although it's still slow by most houseplant standards) and it's arguably more hardy, but it also comes in a pretty variegated variety (see gallery).

 This plant will need a reasonably light room in order to actually grow, although it will still get by even if you pick a shadier spot, very dark places need to be avoided though.
 Sunlight is acceptable too, so in reality you could position it almost anywhere in your home or office.

-The Sweetheart Plant isn't bothered about humidity levels so you needn't be either.
+The thick Sweetheart Plant succulent like leaves aren't bothered about humidity levels so you needn't be either.

-Only a little feeding is required if the plant is small or exists as a single leaf, twice a year at most.
-If you have an older plant or that single leaf is throwing out new shoots you can feed a little more.
+Only a little feeding is required if the plant is small or exists as a single leaf.
+Twice a year at most.
+If you've an older plant or that single leaf is throwing out new shoots you can feed a little more.
 Even then though you don't need to be doing it more than four times a year.
 The Sweetheart Plant is not a very heavy feeder.